Loose-leaf tea is believed to be the most beneficial form of green tea.

-Brewing loose leaf tea is quite simple and should be done with less leaf and more water.
+Brewing loose-leaf tea is quite simple and should be done with less leaf and more water.
 Put the leaves in a teapot and add boiling water.
-Leave it to steep and pour your tea in a cup.
+Leave it to steep, and pour your tea into a cup.

-Different types of loose leaf green tea have different recommended steeping time and water temperature.
+Different types of loose-leaf green tea have different recommended steeping times and water temperatures.
 But the procedure used in brewing them is generally the same.

 Green tea is a medicinal drink that contains different compounds that make it more beneficial for both internal and external use than black tea.

 Both the green and black teas have their origins in the same plant species, called Camellia sinensis; the difference is in the processing methods.

 Though it originated in China, green tea found its way to Japan and has become widespread in America and Europe.
 It is considered the healthiest beverage in the world today.

 Note: In this article, I’m focusing on Japanese green tea, which is mainly steamed, as opposed to Chinese green tea, which is typically pan-fried.

 Due to the medicinal properties of green tea, there has been a focus on its health benefits.
 Let’s take a look at some of them.

 Green tea speeds up your metabolism, which results in weight loss.
 One cup contains less than 2 calories and a metabolism-boosting antioxidant that helps you lose weight quickly.
 It is purely natural, without colors or preservatives.